vmware/container-service-extension/docs/cse3_1/KNOWN_ISSUES.md

       vApp Id, which is same as the `externalID` property in the corresponding RDE.
 Invoke Delete vApp API.
     - UI: Identify the vApp with the same name as the cluster in the same Organization virtual datacenter and delete it.

-### UI may show stale tasks right after cse upgrade
+### CSE 3.1: Pending tasks in the VCD UI right after `cse upgrade`
+After upgrading to CSE 3.1 using `cse upgrade` command, you may notice pending tasks on RDE based Kubernetes clusters.
+This is merely a cosmetic issue, and it should not have any negative impact on the functionality.
+The pending tasks should disappear after 24 hours of timeout.

 ### CSE 3.1 silently ignores the `api_version` property in the config.yaml
 CSE 3.1 need not be started with a particular VCD API version.
 It is now capable of accepting incoming requests at any supported VCD API version.
-Refer to changes in the [configuration file](CSE31.html#cse31-config)
+Refer to changes in the [configuration file](CSE_CONFIG.html#api_version)

 ### CSE 3.1 upgrade may fail to upgrade the clusters owned by System users correctly.
 During the `cse upgrade`, the RDE representation of the existing clusters is